Coronavirus doesn't care that it's the NCAA Tournament - WHIZ News

 Besides, Day 2 of the tournament was just like that.

-Oregon beat Virginia Commonwealth 1-0 — technically scored a “no-contest” — and advances to met Iowa because, well, because multiple players on the VCU side tested positive.
+Oregon beat Virginia Commonwealth 1-0 — technically scored a “no-contest” — and advances to meet Iowa because because multiple players on the VCU side tested positive.
 Their rotten luck.
 One-fifth of the 2020-21 season got wiped out due to the pandemic, and the coronavirus reminded everyone it doesn’t make exceptions just because all the players now have new blue patches affixed to their tournament uniforms reading “NCAA.”

 “It just stinks,” said VCU coach Mike Rhoades, whose team was notified at their pregame meal and went straight into quarantine.
 “There’s no way I can sugarcoat it.”